 Compatible Extensions

 CRM base provides the foundation of the system, giving top level information and patterns, the settled understanding that comes from the general modelling experience.
 This is the core business of the CRM SIG, to maintain it, develop it and explain it.
 We change it sparingly, when we learn new things and it must be changed.
-We do so trying to make at all times monotonic (i.e. backwards compatible) changes
+We do so trying to make at all times monotonic (i.e. backwards compatible) changes.

 Under this and still in the direct purview of the CRM SIG are CIDOC CRM harmonized extensions.
 “Harmonization” denotes a process of ontology integration by modifying constituent concepts until they describe their combined domains consistently as one.
 Harmonized extensions are those which are made compatible with CIDOC CRM base but are furthermore made compatible amongst themselves and follow the general strict rules for ontology development set out for CRMbase.
 Thus while they address more specific domains of information than CRM base they are meant to be generally adoptable and stable, providing long term information integration guaranteed at the same level as CRMbase itself.

-The third layer, consists of CIDOC CRM compatible models.
+The third layer consists of CIDOC CRM compatible extensions.
 A CIDOC CRM compatible extension is a designation that can only be given by CRM SIG.
 Compatibility consists in the model’s technical adherence to CIDOC CRM, and its correct use of the logic of the model, correctly interpreting and reusing classes and properties it relates to.
 This does not mean then that the SIG endorses the model as such but that it acknowledges it as a coherent model that can be used as a compatible extension of CRM base and harmonized extensions.

 How to Propose a New CIDOC CRM Extension: CRM Compatible and Harmonized Extensions